thatjp/happenin-be/ENVIRONMENT_SETUP.md

 # Environment Setup Guide

-This guide will help you set up environment variables for the Happin backend project.
+This guide will help you set up environment variables for the happenin backend project.

 ## Quick Setup